What Does a Curriculum Specialist Do?

 Curriculum Specialist Salary

-A curriculum specialist's salary can vary depending on location, experience, and whether they're working for a public or private institution.
+A curriculum specialist's salary can vary depending on location, experience, and whether the job is with a public or private institution.
+(Hourly rates are based on a 40-hour work week.)

 Unlike teachers, curriculum specialists usually work year-round and don't have summer breaks.